grippy/node-hammer/README.md

 Run command:

 	$ node hammer.js POST http://localhost:8000/ 5 10000 --form=./form/test.js

+This file is required so make sure you use ./

 ## Simple Report
 When the process finishes, you'll see a report like this: